-Alturas has the option to gain an 80% interest in the Huaquirca Joint Venture by starting drilling on the JV property no later than June 30, 2011 and must complete at least 15,000 meters of drilling on the Chapi-Chapi Property and completing a scoping study on any potential discovery before December 31, 2012.
-Once Alturas has fulfilled its obligations and has earned an 80% interest in the JV, both parties would contribute pro-rata according to their percentage interests, subject to usual dilution.
+Alturas had the option to gain an 80% interest in the Huaquirca Joint Venture by starting drilling on the JV property no later than June 30, 2011, completing at least 15,000 meters of drilling on the Chapi-Chapi Property, and completing a scoping study on any potential discovery before December 31, 2012.
+Once Alturas had fulfilled its obligations and earned an 80% interest in the JV, both parties would contribute pro-rata according to their percentage interests, subject to usual dilution.
 If Minera IRL were to dilute its interest below 20% it could convert that part of its interest to a 2% NSR.
 If Minera IRL were to further dilute its interest to below 10%, it would be entitled to an additional 1% NSR.
 The NSR is subject to a total buyout for US\$ 5m at Alturas's option.
-Alturas will be operator of the exploration program on the JV Property and will be responsible for all community and environmental issues during the drilling and Scoping Study phases.
+Alturas is the operator of the exploration program on the JV Property and is responsible for all community and environmental issues during the drilling and Scoping Study phases.